 Perhaps unfortunately, their strong ties to earth have left them completely impervious to being teleported or hasted; Formicids are tied to the earth with a complete sense of stasis.
 While this is a seemingly bad property for a dungeon adventurer, stasis has the beneficial effect of preventing many types of nasty hexes and maledictions.

 With the ability to lift ten times their own weight, the Formicids have strength rivaling that of ogres.
 This, along with the fact that they have four arms, allows Formicid warriors to equip both a shield and a two-handed weapon at the same time.

 Formicids make good earth and venom mages, but are quite capable at both melee and ranged combat too.
 They are naturally bad at air magic and conjurations.

 - Antennae 3: Formicids can sense monsters within 7 tiles (even through walls) and can also see invisible.

 - Formicids cannot wear any form of headgear.

 - Formicids have four arms, and can treat most melee and ranged weapons as one-handed.
 Giant clubs, giant spiked clubs, and large rocks are still too large for them to use, however.
 Their multiple limbs also allow them to use shields with the same reduced penalties as large races.

 - Formicids can dig through walls as an innate ability.
 First, they have to extend their mandibles, and then move into a rock wall or iron grate to start making the tunnel.
 Digging takes 2+movement delay auts per square, makes some noise, and has a hefty food cost.

-- Formicids can create a shaft under themselves as an innate ability, allowing them to escape downwards, but at the cost of making a great deal of noise.
-(This ability does not function on the last level of a branch, nor in the Abyss, Hell, Pandemonium, or Ziggurats.)
+- Formicids can create a shaft under themselves as an innate ability, allowing them to escape downwards.
+Unlike digging, this ability is silent.
+Note that you cannot use it on the last level of a branch, nor in the Abyss, Hell, Pandemonium, or Ziggurats.

-- Formicids have permanent stasis, rendering them unable to take advantage of translocative effects, Haste, and berserk, but also granting immunity to paralysis and slowing (but not petrification).
+- Formicids have permanent stasis, rendering them unable to take advantage of translocative effects, Haste, berserk, and Swiftness, but also granting immunity to paralysis and slowing (but not petrification).
 Finesse as well as Lugonu's Bend Space ability and the Passage of Golubria spell work as normal, however.

 - Warriors: Fighter, Hunter